 The trouble is that developing the best skincare routine for you is highly personal, requiring a little bit of extra research.
 You may also find that you will have to test out different products until you find the ones that best suit your skin.

-At the bare minimum, your skincare routine should include three integral steps: cleansing, toning, and moisturizing.
+The ordinary skincare routine, at a bare minimum, should include three integral steps: cleansing, toning, and moisturizing.
 Cleansing is to wash the day off your face, including all of your makeup and the environmental pollutants (smog, grime, bacteria) you encountered as you went about your day.
 Toning rebalances the skin’s pH, and moisturizing softens and brings much-needed hydration.

 Whether in the morning or at night, it’s important to layer your skincare products for maximum effectiveness properly.
 The following indicates your skincare routine order for a nighttime routine.